GitFlow

 git flow init -f

-# Clean up stale branches
+# Clean up merged branches

 git remote prune origin